IDEAS-Watersheds/best-practices-seminar/slides/software-best-practices/intro-cmake-2020-08-07/README.md

 CMake has a number of pre-defined variables for the source, binary, install directories.
-There are also many variables that give you information about the compilation envirnment and let you control the compilation.
+There are also many variables that give you information about the compilation environment and let you control the compilation.

 https://cmake.org/cmake/help/latest/manual/cmake-variables.7.html